 Pool Liner Marlboro NJ: In short, most vinyl liners will last between 10 and 15 years.
 Of course, this will depend on a variety of factors such as usage, age, sun exposure, and material quality.
-Here at Mystic Pool and Spa Supplies, we partner with two trusted manufacturers for the pool liners we sell: LOOP-LOC Luxury Pool Liners and Merlin Vinyl Liners.
+Here at Mystic Pool and Spa Supplies, we partner with two trusted manufacturers for the pool liners we sell: LOOP-LOC Luxury Pool Liners and Fox Vinyl Liners.

 These liners are the highest in quality and provide a longer lifespan than most traditional vinyl liners.
 However, even with the best quality materials and installation, all liners will fail over time.

 What Are the Signs You Need a New Pool Liner?

 Not sure if you need a new liner or not?
 We have the answers.
 Check out these common signs of vinyl pool liner failure.

 1. Tears and Cracks

 While small holes can be patched in most newer vinyl liners, older vinyl liners get brittle, meaning a patch can’t adhere to it as well.
 Due to exposure to pool chemicals and UV rays from the sun, vinyl liners will deteriorate over time.
 This means you should always be on the lookout for cracks or tears.
 These can signal larger problems such as leaks.
 If you do spot some cracks, try this test: watch the water level for two weeks or so; if the level goes down by more than an inch, you have a leak.

 Get in touch with your pool service expert to check out your pool’s liner as soon as possible so the issue doesn’t get worse.